Introduction

 Source: NTA UGC NET Information Bulletin

-Paper 1 Structure (Common for All Subjects)
+UGC NET Paper 1 Syllabus (Common for All Subjects)

 Paper 1 is common for all subjects, but for Law aspirants it is a score booster because questions are predictable and conceptual.
 It contains 10 units and approximately 5 questions per unit.